-If you’re a small business owner, many of your potential hires might have the skills to fill your open positions — but experience alone doesn’t make a good employee.
-Whether you’re hiring for full-time or seasonal roles, it’s just as important to get a feel for their personality, whether they’ll uphold your company culture and if they have the qualities of a good employee.
+If you’re a small business owner, many of your potential hires may seem like good fits to fill your open positions based on their resumes.
+But experience alone doesn’t make a good employee.
+Whether you’re hiring for full-time or seasonal roles, it’s just as important to get a feel for their personality, whether they will uphold your company culture, and if they have the qualities of a good employee.

 Are they reliable?
 Do they value teamwork and communication?
 Will they be a good fit for your overall team as well as their specific role?

-So, what makes a good employee?
-Before you schedule your next interview, learn to look for these six characteristics.
+Before scheduling your next interview, learn how to look for these eight characteristics.

 Successful employees have a drive to resolve conflict rather than avoid it or place blame on others.
-Employees who can resolve conflict communicate clearly, early and often.
-In their interview, you could ask candidates to describe a scenario in which they encountered conflict in a previous role and how they resolved it.
+Employees who can resolve conflict communicate clearly, early, and often.
+In interviews, you could ask candidates to describe a scenario in which they encountered conflict in a previous role and how they resolved it.
 If it sounds like they are placing blame on a co-worker or customer instead of describing how they found a solution, their conflict resolution skills may be lacking.

 6. Willing to learn and ask questions

 The best employees are constantly looking for new ways to improve themselves and contribute more to the company.
-They listen, take feedback seriously and are open minded when presented with new ideas.
+They listen, take feedback seriously and are open-minded when presented with new ideas.
 They aren’t afraid to ask questions and seek help when needed.
 Before making a job offer, probe to see how (or if) they stay well-informed of industry trends and work on sharpening their skills.
 Consider asking for an example of a time when they’ve received feedback and how they incorporated it into their daily duties.

 Are you looking to attract the best employees to your organization?
-Check out Nationwide’s employee benefit portfolio to see the solutions we offer for your most important asset: your team.
+Check out Nationwide’s employee benefit portfolio and Business Solutions Center to see the solutions we offer for your most important asset: your team.